List of prime ministers of Egypt

+Nubar Pasha was the first and longest serving prime minister of the Khedivate of Egypt.

+Mustafa Fahmi is the longest serving prime minister in one cabinet.

+Atef Sedky is the longest serving prime minister of the Egyptian republic.

+Mostafa Madbouly is the current prime minister.

-The office of Prime Minister of Egypt was established in 1878, together with the Cabinet of Egypt, after Khedive Isma'il Pasha agreed to turn his powers over to a cabinet of ministers modeled after those of Europe.
+The office of Prime Minister of Egypt was established in 1878, together with the Cabinet of Egypt, after Khedive Isma'il Pasha agreed to turn his powers over to a cabinet of ministers.
 Nubar Pasha was thus the first Prime Minister of Egypt in the modern sense.

 Egypt has a long history with a prime minister-type position existing in its governance.
+During the Old, Middle, and New Kingdom phases of Ancient Egypt, it was common practice for the Pharaoh to appoint a second in command officer whose position is translated to as Vizier.
 Under various Islamic empires, Egypt had Viziers, a political office similar in authority and structure (in terms of being second in command to the head of state) to that of a prime minister.
-During the Old, Middle, and New Kingdom phases of Ancient Egypt, it was common practice for the Pharaoh to appoint a second in command officer whose position is translated to as Vizier.
 This pattern of having a prime minister/vizier position in government was only broken for an extended period of time during Roman and Sasanian governance of Egypt, in which Egypt was directly ruled by appointed Governors.

-In Arabic, the official term for Prime Minister more directly translates to 'President of the Ministers'.
+In Egyptian Arabic, the official term for Prime Minister more directly translates to 'President of the Ministers'.
 This is not to be confused with President of Egypt, which is a separate post.

-The current Prime Minister of Egypt is Mostafa Madbouly, since 7 June 2018.
+The current Prime Minister of Egypt is Mostafa Madbouly, took office since 7 June 2018.